Zombieland: Double Tap: Cast

-A mid-credits scene features Bill Murray being interviewed by Al Roker, Lili Estefan, Josh Alex Horowitz, and Grace Randolph in the final minutes before the Zombie apocalypse hits them.
+A mid-credits scene features Bill Murray reprising his role as a fictionalized version of himself being interviewed by Al Roker, Lili Estefan, Josh Alex Horowitz, and Grace Randolph (also as fictionalized versions of themselves) during the final minutes before the zombie apocalypse hit them, promoting a fictitious Garfield 3.

 Production

 Development

 After Zombieland's success, writers Rhett Reese and Paul Wernick soon planned a possible sequel, with many more ideas they wanted to explore.
 "We would love it, and everybody involved creatively wants to do another one," Wernick said in 2009.
 "Woody Harrelson came up to us after the final cut of the last scene and gave us a hug and said, 'I've never wanted to do a sequel in the previous movies I've done until this one."
 Wernick said he wanted to have Jesse Eisenberg, Harrelson, Emma Stone, and Abigail Breslin star again, with Ruben Fleischer returning as the director, and that the writers had "tons of new ideas swimming in their heads."
 Additionally, they wanted to make the comedy into an enduring franchise.
 "We would love to do several sequels," stated Wernick.
 "We would love to also see it on television.
 It would make a wonderful TV series."
 From this, they wrote a TV pilot, starring a different cast, released in April 2013 on Lovefilm and Amazon Video.

 At the time of the first film's release, Reese and Wernick said they were not planning on an immediate sequel, due to being heavily involved with other writing projects.
 By November 2009, the original cast and director were all set to return, with Fleischer enthusiastic about the idea of making the sequel in 3D.
 In 2010, Fleischer stated that he was working on the screenplay, and the creators had begun searching for another "superstar cameo".

 In July 2011, Eisenberg said that he was "not sure what's happening" with the sequel, but that the writers were working on Zombieland 2.
 He also expressed concern that a sequel would no longer be "relevant".
 Harrelson said that he was hesitant to return for a sequel as well, adding, "It's one thing to do it when it came out real good and it made a lot of people laugh, but then do a sequel?
 I don't know.
 I don't feel like a sequels guy."

 In February 2016, the project was officially revived, with Reese and Wernick again set to write the script.
 In August 2016, Reese and Wernick confirmed that they were working on Zombieland 2 and meeting with Woody Harrelson to discuss the film, while stating "all the cast is pretty excited."